rphuang/tellocmdpy/README.md

 * DefaultPhotoFolder - default folder for saving photo file
 * DefaultVideoFolder - default folder for saving video file
 * StatusUpdateInterval - specify how often to update the drone status (in second)
+* Video.Window.top - set the top position for the video streaming window
+* Video.Window.left - set the left position for the video streaming window
 * Video.Classifier - the classifier used to detect and track faces
 * Video.Streaming - whether to start video streaming after connect
 * Video.Redording - whether to start video recording after connect